Azure-Samples/github-runner-on-aks/README.md

 This project framework provides the following features:

-* Self-Hosted GitHub Action Runner over AKS
+* Self-Hosted GitHub Actions Runner over AKS
 * Auto-Scale Github Action runner based on 'waiting number of jobs in the queue' metric

 ## Getting Started